nushackers/notes-to-cs-freshmen-from-the-future/CONTRIBUTING.md

     - [ ] Why you think the item is great
     - [ ] What relevance it has to the section/list
 (Feel free to leave this out if it is obvious).

-### If you're adding general advice and tips
-- [ ] Remember to follow the [Code of Conduct](CODE-OF-CONDUCT.md).
-We will not approve anything that goes against the Code of Conduct, or is submitted in bad faith.
-- [ ] Make sure there is no grammatical errors.
-- [ ] There is no specific topic or format you have to follow, but we recommend you to try and give advice on certain topics or areas that other contributors might have missed out on.